ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Taking User Input in JavaScript with the Readline Module - <a href="https://medium.com/@amanjeet1089singh/taking-user-input-in-javascript-with-the-readline-module-28431e3b666a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Monolith to Microservices: Migrating Your App with Node.js - <a href="https://javascript.plainenglish.io/from-monolith-to-microservices-migrating-your-app-with-node-js-9ca4de28de73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman jeet singh`**
+✍️ **posted by `Somendradev`**

-<blockquote>When I created my first Node.js project using npm init, I noticed that it was asking me questions in the terminal and updating the…
+<blockquote>If you’ve ever worked on a large monolithic app, you know the struggle:
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-How a Website Builds Trust and Credibility for Small Businesses - <a href="https://medium.com/@farnandmondego50798/how-a-website-builds-trust-and-credibility-for-small-businesses-751a084f06de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Code Works, But Is It Right?
+The Optimization Secret Most Developers Miss. - <a href="https://rockstarjun.medium.com/your-code-works-but-is-it-right-the-optimization-secret-most-developers-miss-665e1e3f001d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farnandmondego`**
+✍️ **posted by `ARJUN CHAUHAN`**

-<blockquote>A website is essential for scaling your business globally because it provides a 24/7 online presence, allowing you to reach international…
+<blockquote>We’ve all been in that meeting.
+Your feature is done, the code works, and everything passes the tests.
+You’re ready to move on.
+Then, a…
 Continue reading on Medium »</blockquote>

 <h3>3.
-To Improve Sales Needs a Website to Scale Globally - <a href="https://medium.com/@farnandmondego50798/to-improve-sales-needs-a-website-to-scale-globally-724ba7ba5055?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Prototypes in JavaScript: The Backbone of Inheritance - <a href="https://habtesoft.medium.com/understanding-prototypes-in-javascript-the-backbone-of-inheritance-034fd1023e73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farnandmondego`**
+✍️ **posted by `habtesoft`**

-<blockquote>A website is essential for scaling your business globally because it provides a 24/7 online presence, allowing you to reach international…
+<blockquote>If you’ve written JavaScript for a while, you’ve probably heard about prototypes.
+They are one of the most powerful — yet often…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building REST APIs with Express.js: A Beginner’s Guide - <a href="https://guptaruchir.medium.com/building-rest-apis-with-express-js-a-beginners-guide-0e548f549101?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ruchir Gupta`**

-<blockquote>If you’ve ever wondered how websites or apps like Instagram or Twitter fetch data — it’s all thanks to APIs (Application Programming…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Creating Your Own URL Shortener with Node.js (2025 Edition ) - <a href="https://habtesoft.medium.com/creating-your-own-url-shortener-with-node-js-2025-edition-b82927307ac2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Supercharge Your Node.js Server: A Hilariously Zippy Guide to Lightning-Fast Performance - <a href="https://javascript.plainenglish.io/supercharge-your-node-js-server-a-hilariously-zippy-guide-to-lightning-fast-performance-e9a56d8649b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Abdelmadjid Guesmia`**

-<blockquote>URL shorteners are everywhere — from Twitter links to QR codes.
-They make long, ugly URLs simple, easy to share, and sometimes trackable.
+<blockquote>Buckle up, developers!
+If your Node.js server is moving slower than a sloth on a coffee break, it’s time to give it a nitro boost.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Say Goodbye to the Illusion of an All-Powerful Proxy ⚡ - <a href="https://javascript.plainenglish.io/say-goodbye-to-the-illusion-of-an-all-powerful-proxy-5ecce79092a1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The SQL Window Function Series — Part 7/8: Introduction to PERCENT_RANK() - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-7-8-introduction-to-percent-rank-32b2d2143d85?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xiuer Old`**
+✍️ **posted by `The Analytics Edge `**

-<blockquote>What JavaScript’s Proxy can really intercept — and what it never will
+<blockquote>Welcome to Part 7 of the SQL Window Function Series!
+In previous posts, we explored a variety of ranking, value, and navigational window…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-The SQL Window Function Series — Part 5/8: Introduction to LEAD() and LAG() - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-5-8-introduction-to-lead-and-lag-fddeeb3cfe09?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The SQL Window Function Series — Part 6/8: Introduction to FIRST_VALUE(), LAST_VALUE(), and… - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-6-8-introduction-to-first-value-last-value-and-d5016054ff63?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Analytics Edge `**

-<blockquote>Welcome to Part 5 of our SQL Window Function Series!
-So far, we’ve covered various foundational window functions including aggregations…
+<blockquote>Welcome to Part 6 of our SQL Window Function Series!
+In this installment, we delve into three powerful window functions that allow us to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The SQL Window Function Series — Part 4/8: Introduction to ROW_NUMBER() - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-4-8-introduction-to-row-number-99013eeb0b74?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why University Wasn’t Enough: My Journey into Fullstack Development - <a href="https://medium.com/@njoguprudence06/why-university-wasnt-enough-my-journey-into-fullstack-development-84f1e109540b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Analytics Edge `**
+✍️ **posted by `Prudence Njogu`**

-<blockquote>Welcome to Part 4 of the SQL Window Function Series.
-In the previous parts, we explored aggregation-based window functions (AVG(), SUM()…
+<blockquote>How revisiting code outside the classroom is helping me connect the dots and grow as a developer.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Stop Struggling With JavaScript: Here’s What You’re Missing - <a href="https://medium.com/@vioscott/stop-struggling-with-javascript-heres-what-you-re-missing-86c3e31c6307?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Dynamic Content Delivery with PHP: How to Build a Personalization Engine for Your… - <a href="https://medium.com/codetodeploy/implementing-dynamic-content-delivery-with-php-how-to-build-a-personalization-engine-for-your-1044645114fe?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ann R.`**

+<blockquote>Learn how to build and deploy personalized content delivery systems in PHP, providing custom experiences based on user data and behavior.
+Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

+<h3>5.
+How I Taught Myself to Code in 4 Months and Landed My First Developer Job ($89K) - <a href="https://edward-foster23.medium.com/how-i-taught-myself-to-code-in-4-months-and-landed-my-first-developer-job-89k-fa7cdf8e6f9c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Victor Onyedikachi`**
+✍️ **posted by `Edward Foster`**

-<blockquote>You've been learning javascript wrong, that's why you're stuck....
+<blockquote>No degree, no bootcamp—just small projects, persistence, and learning every day.
 Continue reading on Medium »</blockquote>

+<h3>6.
+Website Development Services in Burlington: Boost Your Online Presence - <a href="https://medium.com/@shayanseo786/website-development-services-in-burlington-boost-your-online-presence-07d40e0d36e3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Daniel Roy`**

+<blockquote>Website Development Burlington has become a necessity for local businesses that want to compete and grow in today’s digital-first economy…
+Continue reading on Medium »</blockquote>

+<h3>7.
+How a Client Who Ignored Me in 2022 Ended Up Paying $400+ - <a href="https://medium.com/illumination/how-a-client-who-ignored-me-in-2022-ended-up-paying-400-5e912b310547?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Inu Etc`**

+<blockquote>A full circle moment in my web design journey.
+Continue reading on ILLUMINATION »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>